icon-project/documentation/references/java-sdk.md

 - status : 1 (success), 0 (failure)
 - to : transaction’s receiving address
-- failure : Only exists if status is 0(failure). code(str), message(str) property included
+- failure : Only exists if the status is 0(failure). code(str), message(str) property included
 - txHash : transaction hash
 - txIndex : transaction index in a block
 - blockHeight : Block height of the transaction
 - blockHash : Block hash of the transaction
-- cumulativeStepUsed : Accumulated amount of consumed step’s until the transaction is executed in block
+- cumulativeStepUsed : Accumulated amount of consumed step until the transaction is executed in block
 - stepUsed : Consumed step amount to send the transaction
 - stepPrice : Consumed step price to send the transaction
 - scoreAddress : SCORE address if the transaction generated SCORE (optional)
-- eventLogs : Occurred EventLog’s list during execution of the transaction.
+- eventLogs : List of EventLogs written during the execution of the transaction.
-- logsBloom : Indexed Data’s Bloom Filter value from the occurred Eventlog’s Data
+- logsBloom : Bloom Filter of the indexed data of the Eventlogs.

 #### Check the ICX balance

 In this example, you can check the ICX balance by looking up the transaction before and after the transaction.

-ICX balance can be confirmed by calling getBalance function from `IconService`
+ICX balance can be confirmed by calling `getBalance` function from `IconService`

 ```java
 KeyWallet wallet; /* create or load */